CaleyD/FrontEndGuidelines/README.md

 Get to know [CSS Selectors](http://www.w3.org/TR/css3-selectors/#selectors).

-SMACSS, OOCSS

-Embrace CSS3 to progressively enhance styles for newer browsers
+Embrace CSS3 to progressively enhance styles for newer browsers.

-In 2012 we got rid of rounded corners for <IE9 throughout the site.
-We didn't hear any client complaints.

 We aren't all CSS experts, reach out to one of our many knowledgable CSS devs before hacking together a solution in JavaScript.